CSR/SustainabilityCSR ・ Sustainability

 -

-We are currently working to switch all electricity used to electricity derived from renewable energy sources by 2030.
+We are currently working to switch all electricity used to renewable energy sources by 2030.

 - 【Housing Business】